hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * R.5 A QUIC implementation MUST be able to verify ECN support in the OS network stack.
 * R.6 Initial ECN capability exchange SHOULD verify that ECN works e2e, this SHOULD be further verified at runtime
 * R.7 Initial ECN capability exchange MUST verify that endpoints support ECN

+## ECN capability exchange
+The ECN capability exchange serves to:
+1. Verify that the OS stacks in both endpoints support read and write of the ECN bits in the IP header.
+This is simple and straightforward in Linux OS stacks.
+The level of support in Windows and OSX, iOS and Android is less clear.
+2. Initially test that ECN works e2e
+Section 2.1 in [ECN draft](https://tools.ietf.org/id/draft-johansson-quic-ecn-03.txt) contains a proposal for ECN capability exchange.

+## ECN feedback
+The ECN feedback echoes the ECN marks back to the sender.
+The exact details are subject to discussion.
+One proposal is found in section 2.3 in [ECN draft](https://tools.ietf.org/id/draft-johansson-quic-ecn-03.txt)